10se1ucgo/ace/README.md

     ├───include
     └───lib
 ```
-then run generate.bat and open the solution in `build/`
+Then run generate.bat and open the solution in `build/`

-# running
+# RUNNING

-on windows i have to copy the DLLs from all the `ext/` modules into the executable folder.
+On Windows you'll likely have to copy the DLLs from all the `ext/` modules into the executable folder.

-make sure you have all of the AoS resources there too + the shaders folder from the source tree.
+Make sure it also has all of the AoS resources + the shaders folder from the source tree.

-you'll also need to get Fixedsys Excelsior and put it into `font/`, named `fixedsys.ttf`
+You'll also need the following fonts in the `font/` folder:
+- `fixedsys.ttf` (Fixedsys Excelsior)
+- `AldotheApache.ttf` (Aldo the Apache)

+Obviously you can use any font you'd like but make sure they are named properly.

 # License